cli/cli/README.md

 ## Availability

-GitHub CLI is available for repos hosted on GitHub.com and GitHub Enterprise Server 2.20+.
-It is available to install on MacOS, Windows, and Linux.
+GitHub CLI is available for repositories hosted on GitHub.com and GitHub Enterprise Server 2.20+, and to install on macOS, Windows, and Linux.

 ## Documentation